stom66/blender-asset-exporter/README.md

 - `robotArm.thumbsUp.fbx` - just the armature and the `thumbsUp` NLA track

+## Troubleshooting

+- #### Nothing happens when you export

+    Ensure you have a valid Export Operator Preset selected in the dropdown.

+    I'll add a warning for this at some point.

+- #### You get an error when trying to export

+    This is usually caused by trying to export with an old Export Operator Preset.
+Make a new one and be sure to Load Operator Defaults first so that none of the old settings carry over.

 ## ToDo

 - [ ] Add in option to move objects to world origin during export